Green-Software-Foundation/if/github-processes.md

 - PR description is too short, vague or imprecise
 - PR would for some other reason take too long for core team to assess
 - PR makes changes that do not conform to our license
-- PR makes use of a third party API or dataset in an illegitimate way (e.g. exposing data that should be paywalled)
+- PR makes use of a third-party API or dataset in an illegitimate way (e.g. exposing data that should be paywalled)

 After a PR has passed triage, it can be assigned to a core team member to review.
 Developer review precedes QA review.
 Community PRs (PRs raised from outside the core team) will *always* go through a full QA vetting procedure before being merged.